THE FOLLOWING MAY NOT BE REPRODUCED

 Because of this prevailing equipment snobbery, I choose to find and use older equipment just to prove its capability to modern designers, and to make the point that "It's how you use the lights that counts."
 In particular, I am presently looking for four, six-frame, semaphore colour changers.
 These use the subtractive method of placing gel in front of one another, so a couple dozen usable colours can be had, and more if one is willing to accept some really dark shades.
 This accessory can be almost, or even just, as useful as a gel scroller or dichroic colour wheel -- within its capabilities.

 My point is that competent designers are rarely limited by the equipment at hand.
-A cardboard box of coloured, residential lawn floodlights can be made to do wonders in the minds of those with imagination to use them to create a spectacular look within the limits of those lights.
+A cardboard box of coloured, residential lawn floodlights can be made to do wonders in the minds of those with imagination to use them to make a spectacular look within the limits of those lights.
 Wishing that there were more, or better, or brighter lights does not get the job done.
 Lighting techs think that way -- lighting designers do not.
-Light is the thing, not the equipment.
+Light is the thing, not the equipment that makes it.

 To illustrate this point, I once did a small rockshow where the lighting gear was being provided by an opening act.
 The fixtures and dimming were primitive and the lighting guy apologised for this several times.
 This did not bother me at all.
 I saw what was available and, as a designer, I composed the lighting based on that availability -- not what I wished was available.
 We set up his lights to my specifications, using my gel colours that I had brought along; plus his input and suggestions were considered and some were employed.
 He was amazed at what his lights could do.